kovan-testnet/KIPs/kip-6.md

 ## Specification

-After `FORK_BLOCK`, allow a new function to be imported from module "env" with the name "gasleft".
+After `9200000`, allow a new function to be imported from module "env" with the name "gasleft".

 ```
 fn gasleft() -> i64;